 Chinese medicine includes acupuncture, cupping therapy, moxibustion, Chinese herbal medicine, Tui Na (Chinese remedial massage) and Gua Sha.

-Acupuncture and nutritional medicine support located in Stafford and Everton Park, Brisbane
+Acupuncture and nutritional medicine support located in Stafford, Brisbane

 Nutritional medicine addresses both nutritional and environmental factors when considering an individuals health.